chris-shum/chris-shum.github.io/_posts/2017-03-14-masters-in-mechanical-engineering.md

 <a href = "http://www.soe.mmu.ac.uk/">
 Manchester Metropolitan University School of Engineering</a>

-MSc Thesis: “Small Wind Turbine Design w/Bladed v4.3” Tested the capabilities of Bladed v4.3 and its CAE solving accuracy.
+MSc Thesis: “Small Wind Turbine Design w/Bladed v4.3”<br>
+Tested the capabilities of Bladed v4.3 and its CAE solving accuracy.

-MASTER’S COURSE PROJECTS:
+MASTER’S COURSE PROJECTS:<br>
 • Computer Aided Fatigue Analysis
 Used Adams and nCode DesignLife to design and determine fatigue on a notched beam.